mila-iqia/fuel/docs/new_dataset.rst

 to populate our HDF5 file and create the split array.
 This function expects a tuple of tuples, one per split/source pair, containing the split name, the source name, the data array and (optionally) a comment string.

+We also used :class:`~.datasets.hdf5.H5PYDataset`'s ability to extract axis labels to add semantic information to the axes of our data sources.
+This allowed us to specify that target values are categorical (``'index``').
+Note that you can use whatever label you want in Fuel, although certain frameworks using Fuel may have some hard-coded assumptions about which labels to use.

 As for the download code, you should import the function you just defined and add ``'iris'`` inside the ``__all__`` attribute of the ``fuel.converters`` init